oasisprotocol/docs/docs/node/run-your-node/prerequisites/set-up-trusted-execution-environment-tee.md

 be required to be performed on the host.

 Note that the system must be booted in UEFI mode for provisioning to work as the provisioning process uses UEFI variables to communicate with the BIOS.
+In addition the **SGX Auto MP Registration** BIOS configuration setting should be set to _enabled_.

-#### Ubuntu 22.04
+#### Ubuntu 22.04+

 To provision and register your multi-socket system you need to install the Intel SGX Multi-Package Registration Agent Service as follows (assuming Intel's SGX